TARAAI/Read-Write/docs/write.md

 store to inject custom data.
 This helps make global-like state more accessible without having React components send data in via the payload.

-For `read` the data will be recieved in the second argument.
+For `read` the data will be received in the second argument.
 On `write` it will be included in the object sent in the first argument.